etriebe/dnd-randomizer/README.md

 This package is licensed under the Prosperity Public License 3.0.

-That means that this package is free to use for non-commercial projects — personal projects, public benefit projects, research, education, etc. (see the license for full details).
-If your project is commercial (even for internal use at your company), you have 30 days to try this package for free before you have to pay a one-time licensing fee of $49.
+That means that this package is free to use for non-commercial projects

 See https://github.com/Glench/fuzzyset.js for more details